Profile

 PhD Thesis

-Title: “The Role of the Object and Purpose in Treaty Interpretation: An Enigma … to Elucidate”
+Title: “The Role of the Object and Purpose in Treaty Law”

-The scholarship on interpretation is one of the wealthiest fields of international law, yet the treatment of the notion of O&P remains either superficial or fragmentary.
-The notion has the potential to wield surprising power and influence in hermeneutics; however, it remains mainly unaddressed.
-Given the treatment of the O&P so far in the international legal theory, this thesis aims to assess and clarify the importance, role, uses, and treatment of the notion of O&P by assessing, first, the practice of international courts and tribunals, and second, that of states.
-The project aims not only to theorise what interpretation should be but also to analyse and report the state of positive law vis-à-vis the O&P and interpretation.
-One of the broader objectives of this thesis is to contribute to providing more legal stability and increasing the understanding of interpreters and practitioners of the notion of O&P, as well as guiding and orientating them at the time of interpreting treaties.
+The scholarship on treaty law is one of the wealthiest fields of international law, yet the treatment of the notion of O&P remains either superficial or fragmentary.
+However, this notion has the potential to wield surprising power and influence in hermeneutics and treaties’ operation more broadly.
+Given the treatment of the O&P so far in international legal theory, this thesis aims to assess and clarify the importance, role, uses, and treatment of the notion of O&P by assessing, first, the practice of international courts and tribunals and, second, that of states.
+The project aims not only to theorise what the treatment of the O&P should be but also to analyse and report the state of positive law vis-à-vis the O&P and interpretation.
+One of the broader objectives of this thesis is to contribute to providing more legal stability and increasing the understanding of interpreters, practitioners and states of the notion of O&P, as well as guiding and guiding them at the time of applying, interpreting and terminating treaties.

 Research Interests